National Cancer Institute

 Management of Pediatric Depression

 As is the case with depression in adult cancer patients, there are few, if any, revealing trials of antidepressants in children with cancer.
 One author described rapid clinical response to low doses (<2 mg/kg/d) of imipramine or amitriptyline for eight depressed children with cancer.
 Another author described the use of benzodiazepines such as lorazepam, diazepam, alprazolam, and clonazepam for the treatment of anxiety disorders.
-Trials of benzodiazepines should be short term.
-These drugs should be tapered slowly when they are discontinued.
+Trials of benzodiazepines are short term.
+These drugs are tapered slowly when they are discontinued.

 The combined use of tricyclic antidepressants and neuroleptics in the management of three children with severe symptoms of depression and anxiety has been reported.
 The children studied were in the terminal phases of their disease and were treated with a combination of low-dose amitriptyline and haloperidol.
 Levels of anxiety and depression were decreased, and this intervention allowed the patients and their families to deal with issues involved in death and dying.